Patater/manual-git/manuscript/politics.md

 developers, they share the pain.
 Homebrew will usually keep all information regarding copy-protection in high secrecy; even if they know how to copy games, they will not share the information.
-The homebrew community does not want to see the the system they so dearly love come to an early death.
+The homebrew community does not want to see the system they so dearly love come to an early death.